clusterio/clusterio/docs/contributing.md

 ----------

 The style of the code is a bit of a mixed bag at the moment.
-But there are at least two things that have been agreed upon.
+But there are at least a few things that have been agreed upon.

+### Strings

+JavaScript and Lua code should use double quoted strings (`"string"`) for all strings with the only exception that strings that contain double quotes may use single quotes (i.e., `'String with "quotes"'`.)
+For JavaScript template literals may also be used where appropriate.

+There are places in the codebase that are using `'single'` quoted strings.
+Should you be modifying such code use double quotes on new and modified lines and leave the rest untouched.

 ### Indenting